fracpete/python-console-scripts/README.md

 # python-console-scripts
-Example repo for specifying console scripts in Python.
+Example repo for specifying console scripts in Python and building Linux packages.

 ## setuptools